WZhijun154/RBFARXBasedMPC/README.md

 # RBFARXBasedMPC
-code for RBFARX based MPC
+code for RBF-ARX based MPC
+1.run Training.m to train the model
+2.run Validating.m to validate the trained model 3.open